Top 12 attractions in Malmö

 1. Turning Torso

-The building everyone is talking about.
-A 190-metre high residential building.
+The building everyone is talking about!
 The building measures 190 metres in height and has certainly put Malmö on the map.

 It’s raw, there are plenty of people about and you can skateboard.
 That’s Malmö.
 On the way to Turning Torso be sure to stop off at Malmö’s premier skateboarding venue.